 Matsumoto Castle Firearm Museum

-A large collection of 141 firearms and related accessories was donated by Akahane Michishige and his wife, Kayako, a local duo of firearm enthusiasts.
+A large collection of 141 firearms and related accessories was donated by Akahane Michishige and his wife, Kayoko, a local duo of firearm enthusiasts.
 A portion of the collection is displayed on the second floor of the Great Keep.